Skip to main content

 1. From your Judge.me admin, go to Settings > Request scheduling.

-3. In the order type details, open Order trigger list.
+3. Open the Order trigger dropdown.

 5. Click Save.